Steps For Filing An Insurance Claim For Roof Damage In Renton, WA

 It’s advisable to have a residential roofing company come out and assess the damage for you.

-Review Your Homeowners Insurance &
+2.)
+Review Your Homeowners Insurance & Contact Your Insurance Company

+Next, you’ll want to review your homeowner’s insurance policy and find out what is covered.
 Your insurance policy will outline exactly what it covers, what it doesn’t cover, and how much coverage it will provide in the event of a claim.

 When looking into your insurance policy, you’ll want to take note of whether you are insured for the actual cash value (ACV) or the replacement cost value (RCV).

-When it comes to the ACV, your insurance company factors in depreciation to the final amount they approve to pay you.
+- Actual Cash Value: When it comes to the ACV, your insurance company factors in depreciation to the final amount they approve to pay you.
 They agree to pay you what they determine is the value of the property today versus when it was purchased.

-With RCV, the insurance company will pay you the amount it would cost for you to replace your roof.
+- Replacement Cost Value: With RCV, the insurance company will pay you the amount it would cost for you to replace your roof.
 A value would be set based on comparable roofs and roofing materials in the market.

 After reviewing your insurance policy, you’ll need to contact your insurance company.
+Reach out to them as soon as possible.

 Your insurance company has 30 days to inspect the damage to your roof, but note that they are not required to physically send an adjuster to your home.